 There may be different ways of auditing a website for a company, agency, or freelancer.
 Our SEO Neurons team works on the following way to audit a website and provide output.

-First, we go through Google Search Console to understand your website behavior, traffic, backlink profile, and all basic but important details.
-And then, we crawl your website with python libraries.
+First, we go through Google Search Console to understand your website behavior, traffic, backlink profile, and all basic but essential details.
+And then, we crawl your website to track all on-Page and Technical issues.
 This will allow autonomous our SEO work.
 You can audit your website using free tools like Ahrefs Webmaster or screaming frog.

 Why is it Essential to Conduct an SEO Audit?